Bryan Reynolds Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.03 team ERA that ranks 12th across all MLB pitching staffs.
+- The Phillies have the 12th-ranked team ERA across all league pitching staffs (4.04).

-- Phillies pitchers combine to surrender 112 home runs (1.1 per game), the seventh-fewest in baseball.
+- Phillies pitchers combine to surrender the sixth-fewest home runs in baseball (113 total, 1.1 per game).

+- Sanchez makes the start for the Phillies, his ninth of the season.
+He is 0-3 with a 2.98 ERA and 38 strikeouts in 42 1/3 innings pitched.

-- His most recent appearance came on Sunday against the Cleveland Guardians, when the right-hander went seven innings, surrendering three earned runs while giving up six hits.
+- In his most recent time out on Monday against the Baltimore Orioles, the left-hander threw seven innings, allowing two earned runs while surrendering four hits.

+- In eight games this season, the 26-year-old has amassed a 2.98 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.